apache/solr/README.md

 - Slack: Solr Community Channel.
 Sign up at https://s.apache.org/solr-slack
 - IRC: `#solr` on [libera.chat](https://web.libera.chat/?channels=#solr)

+## Developer Documentation

+Solr uses Gradle for its build system.
+Here some useful hints to build and run Solr locally:

+- To build a Solr dev distribution for your local OS run:

+    ./gradlew dev

+- To run the dev distribution as Solr standalone:

+    ./solr/packaging/build/dev/bin/solr start

+- To run the dev distribution as SolrCloud:

+    ./solr/packaging/build/dev/bin/solr start -c

+- To list all the tasks you can execute:

+    ./gradlew tasks

+- Open a web browser and go to http://localhost:8983/solr/ to access the Solr Admin interface.
+You can also use the ./solr/packaging/build/dev/bin/solr script to create and manage Solr collections, or use the bin/post tool to index some sample data.

+Learn more about developing Solr by reading through the developer docs in [./dev-docs](./dev-docs) source tree.

 ## Get Involved
 Please review [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing to the project.